alexa-samples/amazon-kendra-skill-sample-python/Module-5/README.md

 1. For example, in **HelpIntentHandler**, your skill will output "You can say hello to me!
 How can I help?" if the user says "help."

 To ensure the user can get help and doesn’t get confused, update this variable.
-Below is an example; update it according to your Amazon Kendra index’s contents.
+Below is an example; update it according to the content in your Amazon Kendra index.

 ```
 speak_output = "You can ask me about AWS documentation.
 How can I help?"